xdevplatform/account-activity-dashboard/README.md

     heroku local
     ```

-3. Configure environment variables.
-Set up an environment variable for every property on config.json.
-See Heroku documentation on [Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars).
+3. Configure environment variables for each  See Heroku documentation on [Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars).

 4. Deploy to Heroku.